 Flight delays are never a good thing, but oh my goodness, do they suck when you’re traveling with kids!
 I speak from experience; I have been that mom stuck at an airport alone with a 6-month old baby who was tired and hungry with no plane in sight!
-No matter how much you plan for a trip, a flight delay can throw plans completely off, leaving you flailing for ways to entertain your kids and wondering why you didn’t pack more goldfish crackers.
+No matter how much you plan for a trip, a flight delay can throw plans completely off, leaving you scrambling for ways to entertain your kids and wondering why you didn’t pack more goldfish crackers.
 Chances are that, if you travel enough, you are going to encounter a flight delay at some point and sadly, there is nothing I can do to help you with that.
 What I can do, however, is give you some of my tips on how best to survive flight delays without any meltdowns – from you or the kids!
 Read on for my been there, done that tips on flight delays with kids:

 Prepare in advance